Green-glitch-cmyk/PvZ-Modern-Enhanced-Wide/README.md

-# PvZ Quality of the Lawn-Decompile
+# PvZ Wide Enhanced
- A edit of the PvZ Decompile that adds QoL features
+A edit of the PvZ Decompile that adds MORE QoL features

 # Credits:
-Electr0Gunner.

-Creators of OG Decompile.

-PvZ Modding Association Members.
-(BreakfastBrainz2, InLiothixie, omeji_)
+Electr0Gunner